INTRODUCTION

 Annually, we organize various projects on a national scale and we provide numerous enrichment activities for people with special needs, such as Special Olympics, and sports activities, extra-curricular activities (swimming, hiking, table tennis, etc.).
 Following the national curriculum, we provide swimming classes and classes to obtain a cycling license.

 Regularly we organize competitions in swimming, athletics, and alpine sports on the national level for people with moderate, severe, and profound mental disability.
 Our pupils attend competitions on an international scale, most recently the Special Olympics World Games in Berlin, Germany in 2023.
-Its main purpose is to motivate our population to become more active, and healthy, and also socialize, travel, acquire new friendships, and discover their strengths.
+Its main purpose is to motivate our population to become more active, and healthy, and socialize, travel, acquire new friendships, and discover their strengths.

 We also participate in the following projects and activities: